 advice on viruses

-Virus attacks are not an inevitable aspect of using PCs.
-They are able to happen only because of security flaws in the software on your PC.
+Virus attacks need not be an inevitable aspect of using computers (by which term we include tablets and mobiles).
+They are able to happen only because of security flaws in the software on your computer.
 In this article we outline several barriers you can erect to overcome the flaws and to avoid viruses.
+This list of barriers is by no means comprehensive.

-Anti-virus software packages are excellent products but people have come to rely on them to the extent that they take no other precautionery measures.
-The implicit disadvantage of the AV software approach is that it detects viruses once they have arrived on your PC.
+Anti-virus software packages are generally good products but people have come to rely on them to the extent that they take no other precautionery measures.
+The implicit disadvantage of the AV software approach is that it detects viruses once they have arrived on your computer.
 The intention is that they will warn you before the virus is able to be executed and will delete it for you.
-The approach does not block the virus from getting to your PC; nor does it block the security flaws in your PC's software (Windows etc.) which viruses must exploit in order to do their damage.
+The approach does not block the virus from getting to your computer; nor does it block the security flaws in your computer's software (Windows, iOS, Android etc.) which viruses must exploit in order to do their damage.

 You need to create a barrier (or barriers) as early on in the "chain" as possible.
-In theory, if you could stop all viruses from arriving on your PC, you wouldn't need AV software, whilst your PC's software could have any number of security flaws and it wouldn't matter.
+In theory, if you could stop all viruses from arriving on your computer, you wouldn't need AV software, whilst your computer's software could have any number of security flaws and it wouldn't matter.

 In practice, no barrier is perfect so the strategy should be to have several barriers at successive points along the chain.
 If a barrier is, say, 90% effective that leaves an unacceptable 10% risk.
 But three such barriers, in succession, will leave you 0.1% at risk, i.e. 99.9% secure.
+(This assumes that they are all independent and don't overlap in what they block.)
 The following categories of barrier start at the beginning of the chain and work forward:-

-Some of these barriers involve software which runs permanently on your PC (or at least whenever you are connected to the Internet).
+Some of these barriers involve software which runs permanently on your computer (or at least whenever you are connected to and using the Internet).
 Examples include firewalls, AV software and Web or e-mail filtering tools.
-Bear this in mind if you have an older PC, because its performance may become noticeably slower.
+Bear this in mind if you have a less powerful computer, because its performance may become noticeably slower.

 1. Stopping viruses from arriving

-The great majority of viruses arrive hidden in e-mail.
-An increasing number are hidden in malicious Web pages.
-And a few more arrive on your PC directly over the Internet.
+Viruses may arrive hidden in e-mail, including e-mails with links to Web pages containing viruses.
+Others are hidden in malicious Web pages.
+And a third category arrive on your computer directly over the Internet.

 For e-mail, here are several barriers to help stop viruses arriving:-

 Configure your software to make it more secure.
-For example, Internet Explorer enables you to set and tune different security levels when accessing the Web.
-For e-mail software, set it (if it lets you) never to open attached files directly but only to save them on your PC.
+For example, MS Edge enables you to set and tune different security levels when accessing the Web.
+For e-mail software, set it (if it lets you) never to open attached files directly but only to save them on your computer.

-Security patches are released very frequently, typically two or three per month for Windows software (and each patch may fix several flaws).
+Microsoft Windows security patches are released very frequently, typically several per month (and each patch may fix several flaws).
 It's time-consuming to download them; some of them are quite large and will tie up your Internet connection.
-It's not easy to tell which patches apply to your particular situation, so you should err on the side of caution and install them if you are not certain.
-Only the most diligent users are able to keep their patch level fully up to date.
-Even IT professionals (e.g. people who run servers) are poor at keeping up.
+There is no real option than to download and install them automatically.

 4. Avoiding opening suspicious e-mails